FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 !!! note
 	Adding the named parameter `:::freefem label=labs` will change the 4 default label numbers to `:::freefem labs[i-1]`, for example `:::freefem int[int] labs=[11, 12, 13, 14]`, and adding the named parameter `:::freefem region=10` will change the region number to $10$, for instance (v 3.8).

-	To see all these flags at work, try the file <a href="scripts/MeshGeneration/SquareMesh.edp" download>SquareMesh.edp file</a>:
+	To see all of these flags at work, try the file <a href="scripts/MeshGeneration/SquareMesh.edp" download>SquareMesh.edp file</a>:

 	```freefem
 	for (int i = 0; i < 5; ++i){